 As a result, Hawaiʻi places the 2nd highest tax burden in the country on low-income households.
 Hawaiʻi should help our struggling neighbors earn higher wages and pay lower taxes.
 We can do that by raising the minimum wage and expanding tax credits that let low-income and working-class families keep more of what they earn.

 Hawaiʻi Appleseed is a member of the Hawaiʻi Tax Fairness Coaltion.
 Its website, hitaxfairness.org, details many solutions to tax injustice in Hawaiʻi.
-The coalition recently posted our recent report, “Struggling to Make Ends Meet: The Need for a Working Family Credit,” which summarizes findings from a poll we commissioned in 2016.
-It revealed that nearly half of Hawai‘i families are living paycheck to paycheck and that six out of seven survey respondents support the concept of tax credits that let low and moderate income working families keep more of what they earn.
+The coalition posted our report, “Struggling to Make Ends Meet: The Need for a Working Family Credit,” during its successful campaign to pass a state-level Earned Income Tax Credit.
+Our report revealed that nearly half of Hawai‘i families are living paycheck to paycheck and that six out of seven survey respondents support the concept of tax credits that let low and moderate income working families keep more of what they earn.

 Hawaiʻi Appleseed is also advocating for higher minimum wages in the state.
-The state minimum wage is currently $9.25 per hour and will increase to $10.10 in 2018.
-When the highest cost of living in the nation is factored in, it is and will be the lowest minimum wage in the nation.
+The state minimum wage is currently $10.10 per hour, or $21,000 per year for full-time work.
+When the highest cost of living in the nation is factored in, it is the lowest minimum wage in the nation.
+Hawai‘i Appleseed is a member of the Hawai‘i Fight for $15 coalition, which aims to raise our state’s minimum wage to $15 per hour.

-We also tackle the issue of providing adequate foster care.
+Additionally, we are tackling the issue of providing adequate foster care.
 Hawai’i Appleseed recently led a settlement discussion with the state’s Department of Human Services to increase the amount of money that foster care parents receive to take care of their foster children, an amount that hadn’t been updated in a quarter century.
-Hawai’i Appleseed continues to work to ensure that this expenditure will be met, and that all keiki in Hawai’i are afforded the right to quality food, housing, and care, regardless of their living situation.
+Hawai’i Appleseed continues to work to ensure that all keiki in Hawai’i are afforded the right to quality food, housing, and care, regardless of their living situation.